cloudfoundry/uaa-cli/README.md

-# UAA Command Line Interface
+# UAA Command Line Interface, PR test

 CLI for [UAA](https://github.com/cloudfoundry/uaa) written in golang.
 This is an alterntive to using uaac which is wirtten in Ruby.
 At this time it performs a limited subset of the features provided by the [uaac](https://github.com/cloudfoundry/cf-uaac) gem.
 The team plans to continue development on the golang CLI going forward, and once it's considered fully GA, intends to place it alongside uaac with a long-term intention of one day deprecating uaac.